 The average price of renters insurance in Michigan ranges from $10-$20 a month.
 However, costs will vary depending on location, your coverage amount, and your chosen insurance carrier.
 Maximizing the discounts helps lower the premium you pay for your renter’s policy.

 - Safety Discounts – Discounts for installing smoke detectors, fire extinguishers, central burglar and fire alarms, and deadbolt locks on the doors.

 - Renewal or Claims Free Discount – Most companies have policies that reward loyalty or offer discounts if you have renewed you’re with the same company for some years.
 Companies can also provide claim-free discounts if you have not made a claim.
-These discounts will be based on different criteria and will vary from company to company.
+These discounts will be based on different criteria and vary from company to company.

 - Multi-policy Discounts – Check with your agent to see if your company offers a Multi-policy discount.
 This policy will reduce your premium if you carry different lines of insurance with the same company.
 For example, if your auto and home are with the same company, both policies will receive a discount.

 - Deductible – Increase your deductible, you will have to pay more out of pocket to repair the damage, but your premiums will be lower.